micheledusi/Deckz/src/logic/score.typ

   /// -> int
   n: 5,
 ) = {
-  let result = group-cards-by-suit(cards, add-zero: false, allow-invalid: false)
+  let result = group-suits(cards, add-zero: false, allow-invalid: false)
     .values() // Get the values (arrays of cards) from the dictionary .filter((cards-of-suit) => cards-of-suit.len() >= n) // Filter suits that have at least n cards if result.len() == 0 {